soni780/soni780.github.io/content/publication/conference-paper/index.md

 1. Providing a detailed understanding of how site distribution affects optical properties in inverse spinels
 2. Establishing correlations between magnetic behavior and color properties
-3. Developing predictive models for designing materials with specific optical characteristics
+3. Developing environmentally friendly blue pigments by reducing the amount of carcinogenic cobalt while maintaining similar colors to commercial pigments
 4. Offering insights that can be applied to the development of new materials with tailored properties

-The findings from this research have significant implications for the design and development of new functional materials with specific optical properties for various technological applications.
+The findings from this research have significant implications for the design and development of new functional materials with specific optical properties for various technological applications, particularly in environmentally friendly pigments for industrial use.